francescogerardomarra/its/modulo26/4_security.md

   The `users` table stores the basic user information, including the username, password (encrypted), and the status of the user (enabled or disabled).

   The `authorities` table is used to store user roles or permissions.
-It links the username to specific roles (e.g., `ADMIN`, `USER`, `GUEST`), which are then used by Spring Security to grant or restrict access to certain resources.
+It links the username to specific roles (e.g. `ADMIN`, `USER`, `GUEST`), which are then used by Spring Security to grant or restrict access to certain resources.

   Example schema for these tables: